terminalcloud/apps/docs/rspace.md

-# **Resource Space** Terminal.com Snapshot
+# **ResourceSpace** Terminal.com Snapshot
 *Open Source Digital Asset Management*

 ---

 ## About Resource Space
-ResourceSpace open source digital asset management software is the simple, fast & free way to organise your digital assets
+ResourceSpace open source digital asset management software is the simple, fast & free way to organise your digital assets.

 ### Features
-- **Web Based** - ResourceSpace is completely web based, meaning you can upload your assets from wherever your journey might take you.

-- **Quick and Easy Search** - Locate your digital assets fast with ResourceSpace's simple search panel & comprehensive advanced search features.

-- **Collaborative** - Organise files into galleries & folders then share with colleagues for fast direct download.

-- **Auto-Preview and Convert** - ResourceSpace's automatic resource preview & conversion tools allow you to view & edit your assets no matter the format.
+- Pure web interface
+- Intelligent search ordering - Resources are scored against each keyword using user search activity
+- Organisation, collaboration and distribution - Tools to organise resources, share with colleagues on projects and distribute to others.
+- Automatic image resizing.
+- Themes - Pre-selected groups of resources.
+- Permissions - Set resource access level by user group
+- Research services - Allows specific requests to be made to a central resources team
+- Archiving - Resources can be archived and are then not visible in the main search
+- User contributions - Allows users to submit resources to the system.
+- Multilingual - The application is multilingual capable with most major languages supported.
+- Automatic thumbnail creation for most image and video file types including JPEG, GIF, PNG, PDF, TTF, Photoshop PSD, AVI, MOV, MPEG.
+- Comprehensive Exif/IPTC/XMP header import and export using ExifTool.
+- Automatic GPS tag import and geolocation searching via OpenLayers / OpenStreetMap / Google Maps.
+- Multiple file uploads.
+- Creates preview 'contact sheets' using FPDF.

-- **Standard Based** - 100% open source and utilising many other open source projects to greatly extend functionality.
+- Plugin support - Third party developers can create plugins to extend functionality.

-- **Easy Administration** - Built-in tools for administrators to save time when uploading, editing & reporting.

-- **Multilingual** - ResourceSpace currently supports over 20 languages & it's easy to add more.
+---

+*Literally adapted text from [this Wikipedia article](http://en.wikipedia.org/wiki/ResourceSpace).
+Attribution rights to its author.
+Available under the Creative Commons [Attribution-ShareAlike License](http://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License); additional terms may apply.*

 ---